benjystanton/benjystanton.github.io/style-guide.md

 2. An ordered list is a list in which the sequence of items is important.
 An ordered list does not necessarily contain sequence characters.
 3. This is the last list item

-> A block quotation (also known as a long quotation or extract) is a quotation in a written document, that is set off from the main text as a paragraph, or block of text, and typically distinguished visually using indentation and a different typeface or smaller size quotation.
+> A blockquote is a quotation in a written document, that is set off from the main text as a paragraph, or block of text, and typically distinguished visually using indentation.

 <p class="post-meta">Post meta (used for blog published dates)</p>